2015 Year-End Estate Planning Advisory

 Giving appreciated assets (assets that will incur capital gains tax upon sale) directly to a charity is a simple and tax efficient method of achieving your philanthropic goals.
 In most cases, you can claim an income tax deduction based on the fair market value of the property contributed, and a qualified charitable organization will not incur capital gains tax when it sells the property.
 For taxpayers in higher tax brackets, gifting appreciated assets to charity in 2014 and beyond can be an effective way to avoid capital gains tax and the 3.8% Medicare surtax.

 Current law also allows individuals over the age of 70½ to direct up to $100,000 to be distributed from an individual retirement account ("IRA") to charity, thus avoiding the income taxes on such amount.
 In order to qualify, the transfer must be made from the IRA directly to the charity.
-Unless Congress acts to extend this charitable IRA rollover provision, it will expire on December 31, 2014.
+This charitable IRA rollover provision had expired on January 1, 2015, but was reinstated on December 18, 2015, with the passage of the Protecting Americans from Tax Hikes (PATH) Act of 2015.
+The provision will apply retroactively to transfers from an IRA to charity made at any time in 2015, as well as going forward.

 In order to qualify for the aforementioned benefits, the recipient organization must be recognized by the IRS as a qualified charitable organization.
 If you are unsure about the status of a charity, we recommend that you request from the organization a copy of the organization's qualifying letter from the IRS.
 Usually, you can check this information online.
 See IRS Publication 78.